olleicua/hcl/README.md

      (replace subject search replace)

 Takes 3 strings.
-Returns a copy of the first with all instances of the second relaced with the third.
+Returns a copy of the first with all instances of the second replaced with the third.

 **Hot Cocoa Lisp**